"Your Outdoor Living Specialists"

 (d) enforce any security interests or other rights under these Terms or at law.

-6.3 Credit Review Rights.
-The Company may request updated financial information from the Customer at any time as a condition of continuing to supply Goods or Services.
+6.3 The Company may request updated financial information from the Customer at any time as a condition of continuing to supply Goods or Services.

 7. Delivery, Lead Times and Risk

-7.1 Unless otherwise agreed in writing, delivery is to the site or address nominated by the Customer.
+7.1 Delivery is to the site or address nominated by the Customer unless otherwise agreed in writing.
 Risk in the Goods passes to the Customer upon delivery to the site, the Customer’s carrier, or upon loading for collection.

 7.2 Unloading is the Customer’s responsibility.
-The Company is not liable for any loss or damage arising from unloading, whether performed by the Customer, its agents, or any person acting on its behalf.
+The Company is not liable for any loss or damage arising from unloading.

 7.3 If the delivery site is unattended, inaccessible or unsafe, the Goods may be unloaded at kerbside or another reasonable location, and such unloading constitutes due delivery.